samkester/User-Interface-II/ReadMe - day 2.md

 - [ ] Add accessability features to your webpage
   - per Slack:
   - [ ] use the most semantic element possible
-  - [ ] make sure that alt attributes are filled out correctly
+  - [X] make sure that alt attributes are filled out correctly
-  - [-] if you are using forms make sure the for in the label matches the id in the input
+  - [X] if you are using forms make sure the for in the label matches the id in the input
   - [X] Do a little research on colours / visual designs and make sure your site is not affecting those who could be colour blind
   - [X] Also not using solid black text on solid white background - make your text slightly grey by using something like #4D4D4D
 - [X] Design should closely follow the [mobile wireframe](Wireframes/) given for your chosen layout